tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 .. figure:: images/6mhz_9118_before_rigid_fit.jpg

-Before going further, we're going to do an initial rigid-body fit of chains A and G to the map using FitMap_.
+Before going further, we're going to do an initial rigid-body fit of chains A and G to the map.
+In a real-world scenario you may want to do this externally using a tool designed for global docking such as *phenix.dock_in_map*, but in a reasonably straightforward case like this we can just do some manual rearrangement followed by local optimisation using FitMap_.
 Since FitMap is designed to optimise an already-reasonably-close fit, we're going to need to give it some help first.

 .. _FitMap: help:user/commands/fitmap.html